Agent commerce

 | Where it runs | Staging, CI, recorded human sessions — not where the agent actually shops | Your live storefront, on demand, every release |

-| Agent coverage | None — none of these tools run an AI agent | Every major agent platform, side by side, on the same prompt |
+| Agent coverage | None — none of these tools run an AI agent | A real Claude agent, running the buying task on your live page |

 | What you ship after | A bug ticket, queued for next sprint | A fix snippet ready to paste + a re-run that confirms the agent now completes the task |